Chaos Engineering

 **Distributed Systems Use Cases**

-Distributed systems are used in many modern applications.
-Mobile and web applications with high traffic are distributed systems.
-Web browsers or mobile applications serve as clients in a client-server environment.
-As a result, the server becomes its own distributed system.
+Many modern applications use distributed systems, including mobile and web applications with high traffic.
+Web browsers or mobile applications serve as clients in a client-server environment, and the server becomes its own distributed system.
 The modern web server follows a multi-tier system pattern.
 Requests are delegated to several server logic nodes via a load balancer.

 Kubernetes is popular among distributed systems since it enables containers to be combined into a distributed system.
 Kubernetes orchestrates network communication between the distributed system nodes and handles dynamic horizontal and vertical scaling of the nodes.

-Cryptocurrencies like Bitcoin and Ethereum are also distributed systems that are peer-to-peer.
+Cryptocurrencies like Bitcoin and Ethereum are also peer-to-peer distributed systems.
 The currency ledger is replicated at every node in a cryptocurrency network.
 To bootstrap, a currency node connects to other nodes and downloads its full ledger copy.
 Additionally, cryptocurrency wallets use JSON RPC to communicate with the ledger nodes.

 Challenges in Distributed Systems